Teaching and learning strategies to support primary aged children with FASD

 9 Model, rehearse or roleplay

-FASD can impair a child’s social and emotional skills, which can lead to difficulties with relationships (e.g., making friends, being subjected to teasing or bullying), and result in inappropriate behaviours (e.g., aggression, disruptiveness).
+FASD can impair social and emotional skills in young people, which can lead to difficulties with relationships (e.g., making friends, being subjected to teasing or bullying), and result in inappropriate behaviours (e.g., aggression, disruptiveness).
 Modelling, role-playing, or rehearsing real life situations can be a useful technique for teaching social and emotional skills.
 Some examples include:

 • Scripting or role-playing a forthcoming situation (e.g., a school excursion) so the student can rehearse the appropriate language and behaviour for the occasion.